islamazhar/Detecting-Insecure-Implementation-code-snippets/project_writeup/intro_from_other_papers.md

 We also found one instance of cyberbullying, where condescending comments were directed at a security-conscious user [103].

+## conclusions:
+ - insecure-but-easy fixes
+ - These insecure coding practices, if used in production code, will seriously compromise the security of software products.
+ - Interestingly, we found that the social dynamics among askers and responders may impact people’s security choices.
+Highly viewed posts may wrongly promote vulnerable code.
+Metadata like accepted answers, responders’ reputation scores, and answers’ positive vote counts can further mislead devel- opers to take insecure advices.
+We also found an instance where cyberbullying comments were directed at a person who pointed out the danger of trusting all certificates.
+- Our future work is on building automatic or semi-automatic security bug detection and repair tools.
 # Stack Overflow Considered Harmful?
 The Impact of Copy&Paste on Android Application Security
 programming discussion platforms such as
 Stack Overflow serve as a rich source of information for software